MuhammadIbneRafiq/canva-gpt/README.md

 const canvas = new Canvas(canvasApiUrl, "-------");
 const pages = canvas.listPages("accounts/1/courses");

-// Now `pages` is an iterator that goes through every page try {
+try {
   for await (const coursesResponse of pages) {
-    // `courses` is the Response object that contains a list of courses const courses = coursesResponse.body;
+    const courses = coursesResponse.body;

     for (const course of courses) {